MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-ios-applications/index.md

 <img alt="Image of the sample application" src="resource-request-success-ios.png" style="float:right"/>
 ## Sample application
-The ResourceRequestSwift project contains a native iOS Swift application that makes a resource request using a Java adapter.
+The ResourceRequestSwift project contains an iOS application, implemented in Swift, that makes a resource request using a Java adapter.
 The adapter Maven project contains the Java adapter used during the resource request call.

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/ResourceRequestSwift/tree/release80) the iOS project.